KarpelesLab/smartremote/README.md

 # SmartRemote

-NOTE: this is not a remote for your TV, just a smart way to access remote files.
+NOTE: this is not a remote for your TV, just an easy way to access remote (http) files.

 How to use: